BEST Books on Guatemala: Read Before You Go!

 For more of a focus on post-war Guatemala, I highly recommend The Art of Political Murder, The History of Violence, and The Beast.
 The first one is on how Guatemala is dealing with the human rights abuses from the war.
 The last two are written by Oscar Martinez and cover the issues of Central American migration and crime.

-I have not included books on the ancient Maya.
-There have just been too many that have been written on the topic to include here, so I’ll be writing another article on those books.
-However, I have included two terrific travel books on the two earliest archaeological explorers (John L Stephens and Catherwood) who visited Guatemala in the 1840s: Jungle of Stone and Incidents of Travel.
+I have included two terrific travel books on the two earliest archaeological explorers (John L Stephens and Catherwood) who visited Guatemala in the 1840s: Jungle of Stone and Incidents of Travel.
+However, if you want to go deeper into Mayan history, check out my list of books on the ancient Maya.

 1. The Art of Political Murder: Who Killed the Bishop